Networking in simple terms means exchanging information to build a professional relationship.

 Build a circle

 Offer help that you can and seek help that you need.
+As redundant as it might sound, a strong network of people can eventually help you land your dream job.

 Cultivate the relationship and reap the harvest